 Southern Illinois University Edwardsville is located on 2,660 acres of beautiful hills, and lakes.
 Just 25 minutes from downtown St. Louis with an excellent faculty and outstanding facilities, SIUE provides many exciting opportunities for its students and is a major academic institution in the region.
 Springfield, our landmark site, is located about 90 minutes northeast of campus.

 Transportation from Lambert Airport in St. Louis to campus is available at approximately $60-$70 one way.
+Our optional facebook group will allow you to communicate with other participants for a shared ride.

 Living units in the residence halls are one-bedroom suites sharing a common bath.
 If you are driving, we will provide you with a weekly parking pass at a $10 cost.
 All rooms are air-conditioned, with temperature control in each unit.
 Rooms are fully furnished and equipped with one telephone jack, data jacks providing free hook-up to the campus network, including the Internet, and expanded basic cable hook-up.
 All utilities are included in the cost of approximately $38.00 per person, per day, single occupancy.
 Approximate costs of nearby motel include the Day's Inn ($65 per day) plus tax.
 Dining facilities in the Memorial Union Center include the Center Court Food Court, The Den sports themed dining area, and local restaurants available by a short bus or cab ride.
 We will provide a no-cost shuttle to shops/restaurants on the days we hold the workshop at SIUE (Monday and Thursday nights).